 Every rotation which is half of the rotor changes the direction of the current which later causes the current which is alternating.
-For getting the current which is alternating in nature the ends of the circuit is directly connected to the load.
+For getting the current which is alternating in nature the ends of the circuit are directly connected to the load.
 But for producing the current which is direct the ends of the wire are also connected to the commutator.
 The commutator converts the current which is alternating into direct current.

 The generator which is synchronous or we can say Alternator is a machine for converting the power which is mechanical from a prime mover to an AC power of electrical at a specific frequency and voltage.
 The alternator which is Three-phase is used because it has many advantages of distribution.
 That can be said as the generation and transmission.
-For the power which is in bulk generation a large alternator is used in the hydro, thermal and nuclear power station.
+For the power which is in bulk generation a large alternator is used in the hydro, thermal and nuclear power stations.

 The generator generally converts the energy which is mechanical into energy which is electrical or power.
-The generators working is based on the principle of law of Faraday of electromagnetic induction that is whenever the conductors cut the magnetic flux which is EMF induces.
+The generators working is based on the principle of Faraday's law of electromagnetic induction that is whenever the conductors cut the magnetic flux which EMF induces.
 This EMF causes the flow of current if the conductor is closed.
 The field which is a magnetic field and conductors are the two essential parts of generators.

-An mechanics of alternator which converts the energy which is mechanical from a prime mover into the AC on the other hand the generator converts the energy which is mechanical from the prime mover into an DC or AC.
+A mechanics of alternator which converts the energy which is mechanical from a prime mover into the AC on the other hand the generator converts the energy which is mechanical from the prime mover into an DC or AC.

 The induced alternator AC whereas the generator which causes both the AC and DC power.
 The generator which produces the current which is alternating which is converted into DC by the help of the commutator.

-The alternator that has a magnetic field with rotating field on the other hand the generator has a magnetic field which is a rotating field for the high voltage generation and the voltage which is low and stationary magnetic field is used.
+The alternator has a magnetic field with a rotating field on the other hand the generator has a magnetic field which is a rotating field for the high voltage generation and the voltage which is low and stationary magnetic field is used.